Critical Habitat Screening Workshop

 Where to stay

-The Regent Hotel has extended a special room rate of $119.99/ night plus tax to participants of this workshop.
+The Regent Hotel has extended a special room rate of $119.99 + tax / night plus tax to participants of this workshop.
 To receive this rate, you must call the hotel directly at 250-837-2107 and state that you are with the “CMI group” to receive the discounted rate.
 This includes a complimentary breakfast, as well as access to the fitness room, sauna, and hot tub.
+This is where the workshop takes place.